brianmay/robotica-rust/README.md

 As an example, just recently I have started experiencing a problem where it sometimes would not send the "The Tesla has been plugged in" message, and I have no idea why.

-## Robotica Rust

-Yes another rewrite.
-In Rust.
-Features:

-* Design is considerably simpler.
-* Uses asyncio tasks.
-* Type checking between threads is enforced at compile time.
-* Creating/maintaining/reading flows is a lot easier.
-* Structured as a library, so the parts not-specific to my setup can be shared by different projects.
-* On unexpected failure should hopefully exit to allow monitoring system (e.g. kubernetes) to restart.
-* Updated to reduce excessive messages being sent that were the exact same as the last message.

-Limitations:

-* Lost the ability to automatically restart tasks.
-If one task fails, need to abort everything.
-* Can only have one copy running at a time.
-Or you will get duplicate outgoing events.
-* This should still be considered alpha status.
-As in the APIs are still being developed and could change without notice.

-Still to be implemented:

-* Split between binary crate and library still needs more work.
-Ideally binary crate should only contain stuff that is specific to my setup, but probably contains more then that.

-* Logging still needs more work.
-Not sure how to approach this yet.

-* Haven't tried to save state.
-Hoping this won't be required.
-When the process starts it will subscribe to mqtt and pick up retained data which is sufficient for now.
-Have some ideas, but means the nodes will need to have a unique id and this is likely to add to the complexity.

-* Not many building blocks supports.
-Still use node-red for some stuff, and this sends mqtt messages that we can intercept here.

-* Tools to debug flows easily.

 ## Home Assistant